Baltoli/project-docs/notes/log.md

   there's less contention, but that makes sense as the overhead is all in code that only gets triggered on lock contention.
 * Have kicked off a larger benchmark.

+# 13/2/2017

+* Worked on model checking implementation - started to flesh out data structures and look at what format the data will be in.